visgl/deck.gl/docs/layers/heatmap-layer.md

 * Default: `20`

-In final rendering weight of pixel determines its opacity, this will help smoothen the boundaries at the same time, pixels with low relative weight are hard to spot. `enhanceFactor` can be increased to increase the opacity while keeping the hot spots unchanged.
+In final rendering weight of pixel determines its opacity, this will help smoothen the boundaries, but at the same time, pixels with low relative weight are hard to spot (due to low alpha value). `enhanceFactor` can be increased to increase the opacity while keeping the hot spots unchanged.

 ### Data Accessors